MicrosoftDocs/dynamics-365-project-operations/articles/actuals/linkingactuals.md

 ### Transaction origin

 **Transaction origin** is an entity that stores the origin of each business transaction.
 As a project gets underway, each business transaction will give rise to another business transaction which in turn will create another and so on.
-Transaction origin entity was designed to store data about each transaction’s origin to help with reporting and traceability.
+Transaction origin entity is designed to store data about each transaction’s origin to help with reporting and traceability.

 ### Transaction connection

-**Transaction connection** is an entity that stores the relation between two similar business transactions such as cost and related sales actuals or transaction reversals triggered by billing activities such invoice confirmation or invoice corrections.
+**ansaction connection** is an entity that stores the relationship between two similar business transactions, such as cost and related sales actuals, or transaction reversals triggered by billing activities such as invoice confirmation or invoice corrections.

-Together, **Transaction origin** and **Transaction connection** help you keep track of relationships between business transactions and actions that resulted in a specific business transaction.
+Together, **ransaction origin** and **Transaction connection** help you track relationships between business transactions and actions that resulted in a specific business transaction.

 ### Example: How Transaction origin works with Transaction connection